 So in England, the superior Lavandula angustifolia is commonly called English lavender, whereas the cute but less valuable L. stoechas is called French lavender!

 It really twists your mind upside-down when you also add names of cultivars and varieties.
-The lavender cultivar ‘Provence’ – the Lavender ‘Provence’ – has absolutely nothing to do with the French region!
+The lavender cultivar ‘Provence’ – the Lavender ‘Provence’ – does not even come from that French region!
 Breeders chose the name for the symbolic, appealing idea it brings to mind.
 But truth be said, it’s a cultivar of English lavender: Lavandula angustifolia!

 In other European countries